p4lang/behavioral-model/docs/simple_switch.md

 P4Runtime controller when a table entry has not been matched for longer than its configured `idle_timeout_ns` duration.

-Note that the P4Runtime API server/switch side is only implemented by the simple_switch_grpc process, not by simple_switch.

 The BMv2 v1model implementation of this feature does a "background sweep" of all entries in all tables with `support_timeout = true` every 1 second, so effectively idle timeout configurations are rounded up to the next multiple of 1 second.

-If a table entry has not been matched for long enough, and thus sends an IdleTimeoutNotification message to the controller for that entry, and the entry continues not to be matched after that, BMv2 will attempt to send another IdleTimeoutNotification for the same entry every 2 seconds afterwards (every other sweep interval), regardless of the `idle_timeout_ns` configured for the entry.
+If a table entry has not been matched for long enough, and thus BMv2 has sent an IdleTimeoutNotification message to the controller for that entry, and the entry continues not to be matched after that, BMv2 will attempt to send another IdleTimeoutNotification for the same entry every 2 seconds afterwards (every other sweep interval), regardless of the `idle_timeout_ns` configured for the entry.